davidtea/Predator-Prey/README.md

 # Predator-Prey
-Predator Prey simulation in C++ using openGL for graphics
+Predator Prey simulation in C++ using openGL and qt for graphics